tgve/app/README.md

 * Template uses the latest release of of eAtlas.
 This will be updated as `eatlas` package grows.

-* Pending above, more settings will be coming to this repo such as disabling the sidebar, defining sidebar contents, and customizing the default visualizations.

 ### Technical

 * Current version locks mapbox (via `react-map-gl` & `plotly`) to 1.10.x to avoid license issues.